 Alhaji Dr. Muhammadu Abali Ibn Muhammadu Idrissa, Emir of Fika and Chairman of the Yobe State Council of Traditional Rulers

-'We are committed to tackling Covid-19.
-These flyers will be placed across the palace and mosques, and will shared with our district heads and religious leaders for self-education and sensitization.
+'We are committed to tackling COVID-19.
+These flyers will be placed across the palace and mosques, and will shared with our district heads and religious leaders for self-education and sensitisation.
 No one will get access to my palace again without using this hand washing facility and applying a facemask.'

 HRH Dr. Bashir Albishir Bukar, Mai Machinama, Machina Emirate, Yobe State